 Rona Jaffe was born in Brooklyn, New York, in 1931.
 She was the daughter of Samuel Jaffe, a high school principal, and Diana (née Ginsberg) Jaffe, the daughter of Moses Ginsberg, the construction magnate who built the Carlyle Hotel.

 Rona was raised on the Upper East Side of Manhattan and was a lifelong New Yorker.
 She attended the Dalton School and graduated from Radcliffe College in 1951 at the age of 19.
 In her early twenties she worked at Fawcett Publications, starting as a file clerk and working her way up to associate editor.
 At twenty-five she quit her job to focus on a novel she had started about women in the publishing industry.

 In the fall of 1958, her first novel, The Best of Everything, was published by Simon & Schuster.
 The work, provocative and prescient, hit a nerve among readers, especially women, and became an overnight success and bestseller.
 The following year, a film adaptation was released starring Joan Crawford, Hope Lange, Suzy Parker, and Diane Baker.
 Rona went on to write fifteen more novels during her career, including Class Reunion, Family Secrets, The Road Taken, and The Room-Mating Season.
 The Best of Everything was reprinted in 2005 and continues to be a cultural touchstone.

-In 1995, she established The Rona Jaffe Foundation Writers’ Awards, a program to identify and support emergent women writers of exceptional talent and promise in recognition of the important contributions they make to our culture.
+In 1995, she established The Rona Jaffe Foundation Writers’ Awards (1995-2020), a program to identify and support emerging women writers of exceptional talent and promise in recognition of the important contributions they make to our culture.
 After her death in 2005, the Foundation broadened its support for women writers by establishing fellowships at distinguished cultural and educational nonprofit institutions throughout the country.